 We encourage experienced musicians interested in music at Oregon State to come for a live audition.

-Auditions for the 2015-2016 school year will be held on Saturday, February 21, 2015 at Grant High School in Portland, and on Saturday March 7, 2015 in Benton Hall on the Oregon State University Campus.
+Auditions for the 2015-2016 school year will be held on Saturday, February 21, 2015, at Lakeridge High School in Lake Oswego, Ore. and on Saturday, March 7, 2015 in Benton Hall on the Oregon State University Campus.
 The application and reference forms will be available on this website in September 2014.